jrattanpal/BFFFollow/README.md

     <li>COMPONENT: <strong>ClearLookId</strong> (Lightning-Lookup)</li>
     <li>APPLICATION: <strong>BFFFollow_UsersUpdated</strong>
         <ul>
-            <li>- Fired when new friends are followed or user removed old followed friend</li>
+            <li>- Fired when new records are followed or followed records are removed</li>
-            <li>- Idea is to update JSON list of followed friends in BFFHelper which, in turn, will pass that data to other components</li>
+            <li>- Idea is to update JSON list of followed records in BFFHelper which, in turn, will pass that data to other components</li>
     </li>
 </ol>